alfinhoz-jpg/AutoAlura/README.md

 ## Usage

 - The script will automatically detect the activity type (video, quiz, block) and perform the necessary actions.
-- If no videos, alternatives, or blocks are found, it will move to the next activity.

 ## License